mRcSchwering/magic-soup/README.md

     world.divide_cells(cell_idxs=idxs)
 ```

-Finally, the simulation itself is run in a python loop by repetitively calling the different steps.
+Finally, the simulation itself is run in a loop by repetitively calling different methods.
-With [enzymatic_activity()](https://magic-soup.readthedocs.io/en/latest/reference/#magicsoup.world.World.enzymatic_activity) chemical reactions and molecule transport
+With [enzymatic_activity()][magicsoup.world.World.enzymatic_activity] chemical reactions and molecule transport
 in cells advance by one time step.
-[diffuse_molecules()](https://magic-soup.readthedocs.io/en/latest/reference/#magicsoup.world.World.diffuse_molecules) lets molecules on the world map diffuse and permeate through cell membranes
+[diffuse_molecules()][magicsoup.world.World.diffuse_molecules] lets molecules on the world map diffuse and permeate through cell membranes
-(if they can) by one time step.
+by one time step.

 ```python
 for _ in range(1000):